lsst-epo/orbitviewer-client/README.md

 3. `yarn dev` to launch dev mode environment.
 4. `yarn clean` to clean all temp generated files & clean data cache.

-When developing you can use the following urls: `http://localhost:8080/editor` for the editor app, and `http://localhost:8080/production` for the production one.
+When developing you can use the following url: `http://localhost:8080/` to launh the front-end.

 ## Known Issues
 Dev mode behaves sometimes a bit buggy when launching.
 Usually a `yarn clean && yarn build && yarn dev` fixes things...
 (To be resolved one day).
 Once running, it should run robustly.